by Bruce Dunlavy

 Teaching is like any other profession.
 There are good teachers, bad teachers, and average teachers.
 Everyone knows that.
 What nobody knows, however, is how to tell one from the other.
 There are numerous reasons why this is.

 The effectiveness of a teacher cannot be quantified.
-Teachers deal with too many students to reliably track individual or collective student achievement or improvement.
+Teachers deal with too many students – and too many kinds of students – to reliably track individual or collective student achievement or improvement.
 The circumstantial variations from school to school make comparisons unreliable.
 Each district and school has its own expectations for teacher performance and its own criteria for evaluating it.
 In too many school districts and individual schools, a “good” teacher is one who maintains an orderly and quiet classroom, who doesn’t do anything innovative or controversial that might get parents upset, and – most importantly – who always follows the processes and procedures set forth by administrators.

 The process of teacher preparation is not geared toward creating good teachers.

 Overall, the colleges of education do a poor job of preparing their students for teaching careers.
-In almost all instances, the focus is on the delivery system of ideas rather than on ideas themselves.
-In virtually every class prospective teachers take in a college of education, they are required to prepare numerous “lesson plans.”
+In almost all instances, the focus is on the delivery system of ideas and information rather than on actual ideas and actual information, which are derisively known as “content.”
+Virtually every class prospective teachers take in a college of education requires them to prepare numerous “lesson plans.”
 The lesson plan is the foundation and the cornerstone of teacher training.
-There is constant attention paid to the form of lesson plans, and the Holy Grail of the colleges of education is the perfect lesson plan.
-The Platonic Form of the lesson plan is debated, revised, and re-issued on a continuing basis.
+There is constant attention paid to the template for lesson plans, and the Holy Grail of the colleges of education is the perfect lesson plan.
+The Platonic Form of the Lesson Plan is debated, revised, and re-issued on a continuing basis.

-Anyone preparing for teacher licensure (a process controlled by the colleges of education) who considers knowing one’s subject to be as important as knowing the pedagogical techniques is ridiculed.
+Anyone preparing for teacher licensure (a process controlled by the colleges of education and thus clearly a conflict of interest) who considers knowing one’s subject to be as important as knowing approved pedagogical techniques is ridiculed.
 “You’re all wrapped up in content,” the professors of education sneer, as if knowing your subject has nothing to do with being a teacher.

 Advanced degrees in Education are even more farcical.
-When compared to other, more legitimate, fields of study, it would be charitable to describe a mastership or doctorate, especially in Educational Administration, as a joke.
-Consider what may be required for a Ph.D. in molecular biology, mathematics, or history, and then reflect that a dissertation for the same degree in Education is usually achieved by making an unelucidated chart of the answers to a standardized questionnaire.
+When compared to other, more legitimate, fields of study, it would be charitable to describe an Education mastership or doctorate – especially in Administration or Leadership – as a joke.
+Consider what may be required for a Ph.D. in molecular biology, mathematics, or history, and then reflect that a dissertation for the same degree in Education is usually the production of an unelucidated chart of the answers to a standardized questionnaire.
 The task of acquiring, distributing, collecting, and tabulating this “dissertation” could be easily performed in six weeks by a reasonably energetic tenth-grader.

 The processes of hiring and retention do not bend toward acquiring and advancing good teachers.